Mershon Auditorium

 In 1969 several changes were made to the organ.
 A few ranks of pipes were added and some ranks were extended in pitch.
 Other ranks were adjusted tonally to have a brighter sound which was becoming more popular at the time.
 No significant changes have been made since.

 The organ's sound probably is best classified as "American Classic", an organ sound that was popular during the time the organ was built.
 The American Classic sound attempted to find a middle ground between the warm, orchestral Romantic organ sound and the European Baroque sound which emphasized clarity and brightness.
-This organ leans slightly more toward the Baroque side of the spectrum.
+This organ leans slightly more toward the Baroque side of the spectrum, though the room's padded seats and some carpet could possibly be somewhat responsible for reducing the warmth.

 MershonMershon